turingschool/curriculum/source/projects/store_engine.markdown

 Administrators may put products or entire categories of products on sale.
 They can:

 * Create a "sale" and connect it with individual products or entire categories
 * Sales are created as a percentage off the normal price
 * View a list of all active sales
 * End a sale

 On the order "dashboard" they can:

 * View details of an individual order, including:
-    * Order date
-    * Purchaser name and email
-    * Products on the order
-        * Quantity
-        * Price
   * If purchased on sale, sale percentage and adjusted price
   * Total for the order, including any discount from applicable sales

 As a Public User: